jyhminwang/accton-azure-dcm/ESM1014e/ESM1014e_GettingStarted.md

 # Integration with IoT Central

--   After what you have done in [Prepare the Device](#preparethedevice), you should find a new device is already provisioned in your Azure IoT Central App automatically.
+-   After what you have done in [Prepare the Device](#preparethedevice), you should find a new device is already provisioned in your Azure IoT Central App automatically.<br>
 ![Provisioned](https://github.com/jyhminwang/accton-azure-dcm/blob/master/ESM1014e/png/PPB_Provisioned.png)

--   An sample view as below
+-   An sample view as below:<br>
 ![View](https://github.com/jyhminwang/accton-azure-dcm/blob/master/ESM1014e/png/PPB_View.png)

 -   Use this [Quickstart: Add a simulated device to your IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-create-simulated-device)